How To Figure Square Feet Of A Roof

 Larger roofs take more time to complete.
 Knowing the size gives you an idea of how long the project might disrupt your daily life.

-Knowing square footage also helps estimate how much debris will be produced during tear-off, ensuring proper disposal planning.
+Knowing square footage also helps estimate how much debris will be produced during a residential roof replacement tear-off, ensuring proper disposal planning.

 Insurance companies and real estate appraisers sometimes need roof square footage for claims and property evaluations.